 Each task is to be critically examined for hazards.
 Appropriate safe working procedures are to be developed, recorded and adopted with appropriate training given.
 Regulation 3 of The Management of Health and Safety at Work Regulations 1999 makes it a legal requirement to carry out risk assessments.
 As West Lothian Council employs more than 5 people there is also a legislative responsibility to record these assessments.
-Risk assessments will formally identify the hazards and show the control measures implemented to reduce the likelihood and / or consequence of injury, ill health or damage.
+Risk assessments will formally identify the hazards and show the control measures implemented to reduce the likelihood and / or consequence of injury, ill health or damage

-Assistance from the respective health and safety adviser can be sought to achieve this.
-Assessments are to be brought to the attention of personnel within that service area.
+Assistance from the respective Health and Safety Adviser can be sought to achieve this.
+Assessments are to be brought to the attention of employees within that service area, recorded in the online safety management system (Sphera) and revised annually as a minimum.

 Method statements (safe systems of work) are to be formally recorded for tasks that create a significant risk to employees.
-These statements will identify the requirements for that specific task such as training, equipment, testing and first aid requirements.
+These statements will identify the requirements for that specific task such as training, equipment, testing, emergency procedures and first aid requirements.
 Employees delegated to complete these responsibilities must be aware of the safe system of work prior to engaging in the task.

-2.8.1 Permit to work
+2.8.2 Permit to work

 A Permit to Work (PTW) is a communication that forms part of a safe system of work, issued by the responsible person.
 Before work commences a responsible person will assess the risks involved and where necessary will eliminate or control it.
 The person receiving the permit must sign the permit to confirm that they understand the limits of the work that can be carried out and the precautions that have to be taken.
 When the work has been completed, or has to be suspended, the responsible person must sign off the permit and communicate this fact to any stakeholders in the task.
-A PTW should be issued for activities such as hot works and confined spaces.
+A register of PTW shall be kept and be accessible in all services.